pip-services/pip-services-docs/content/en/python/commons/validate/_index.md

 Schema to validate user defined objects.

 #### [OnlyOneExistsRule](only_one_exists_rule)
-Validation rule that check that at exactly one of the object properties is not null.
+Validation rule that checks that at exactly one of the object properties is not null.

 #### [OrRule](or_rule)
 Validation rule to combine rules with OR logical operation.
-When one of rules returns no errors, than this rule also returns no errors.
-When all rules return errors, than the rule returns all errors.

 #### [PagingParamsSchema](paging_params_schema)
 Schema to validate [PagingParams](../data/paging_params).